Bryan Connell, Director (573) 751-8041

 Office of Audit Services (OAS) is one of the units within the Office of the Director.
 We are based in Jefferson City and serve as the internal audit function for Department of Mental Health (DMH).
 The vast majority of our audits deal primarily with contract compliance.

-We provide assistance to the three DMH operating divisions (Division of Mental Illness, Division of Alcohol and Drug Abuse, and Division of Developmental Disabilities), and to other support sections, by conducting audits and consultations on DMH-operated facilities and private contract agencies.
+We provide assistance to the two DMH service divisions: Division of Developmental Disabilities and Division of Behavioral Health (formerly known as the Divisions of Comprehensive Psychiatric Services and Alcohol and Drug Use), and to other support sections, by conducting audits and consultations on DMH-operated facilities and private contract agencies.
 Additionally, we serve as the liaison between DMH and the State Auditor's Office, and review independent audits of those few providers required to file independent audits with DMH.

 Once a DMH-operated facility or private contract agency has been selected for review, we will contact the entity (referred to as the auditee) to explain what our review will entail, and to set up a mutually agreeable date to start the review.
 Upon arrival, we will meet with appropriate auditee staff to discuss the review, determine which staff to contact for documentation requests or questions, and answer questions the auditee may have.